-24. Other off-balance sheet exposures which are not elsewhere reported persons.
+24. Other off-balance sheet exposures which are not elsewhere reported exposures to persons holding collateral posted by the reporting institution (other than collateral posted for centrally cleared trades and held by CCPs) in a manner that is not bankruptcy remote from the persons.
 For other off-balance sheet exposure, the reporting institution should consult the HKMA on the reporting arrangements.

-Off-balance sheet exposures other than those included in items 1 to 23 above should be reported in this item, these include the credit exposures to persons holding collateral posted by the reporting institution (other than collateral posted for centrally cleared trades and held by CCPs) in a manner that is not bankruptcy remote from the
+Off-balance sheet exposures other than those included in items I to 23 above should be reported in this item, these include the credit